Wilting plant in a dream in a terracotta pot on cracked dry earth

 A potted flower, a tree in the garden, grass beneath your feet — something alive is fading.
 You search for water, you pour it over the roots — but it’s too late.
 Or you can’t find water at all.
 Or there is water, and yet it makes no difference.

 Through this image, your unconscious is inviting you to be honest: is there something in your life that is fading despite your efforts?
 A relationship?
 A project?
 A part of yourself you’ve been propping up with the last of your strength?
 Sometimes a dream of a wilting plant is permission to let go of what can no longer be held.
+Drawn from the field into a vase, where the fragility is even more on display, the same losing of life shows itself in dreams of flowers wilting or drying.

 Ask yourself: “Is there something in my life I’ve been trying to keep alive through sheer force — and might this cycle already be complete?”